juxor/afaq/markdown/secH3.md

 For anarchists, this argument has deep flaws.
 Simply put, unlike the anarchist one, this is not an empirically based theory of the state.
-Rather, we find such a theory mixed up with a metaphysical, non-empirical, a-historic definition which is based not on what the state **is** but rather what it **could** be.
+Rather, we find such a theory mixed up with a metaphysical, non-empirical, a-historic definition which is based not on what the state **is** but rather what is **could** be.
 Thus the argument that the state _"is nothing but a machine for the oppression of one class by another"_ is trying to draw out an abstract essence of the state rather than ground what the state is on empirical